MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Changelog ==

+= 1.1.0 - March 16, 2016 =
+* Added reset button to Customizer actions (no more uploading a file to restore defaults!)
+* Code and comment clean up

 = 1.0.7 - March 16, 2016 =
 * Fixed button class links focus state colors to adopt theme color for buttons and menu links.